 File > Open Project opens a file browser to select an existing project.

-When you launch Aphera without an open project, the Project Launcher window displays a list of recent projects.
+When you launch Aphera without an open project, the Projects window displays every project found in your projects folder.

 Closing a Project